groue/GRMustache/README.md

     A: This can be done by providing your template a delegate: check [Guides/delegate.md](GRMustache/blob/master/Guides/delegate.md).

-- **Q: I have a bunch of templates strings and partials that live in memory, not in the file system.
-How do I render them?**
+- **Q: I have a bunch of template partials that live in memory, not in the file system.
+How do I include them?**

     A: Check [Guides/template_loaders.md](GRMustache/blob/master/Guides/template_loaders.md).